Get Paid To: Be a mock juror

-The lawyers have preset the number of eJurors they want before the mock-trial is completed.
+The practicing attorney has preset the number of eJurors they want before the mock-trial is completed.
 This is typically 50.
 If you are interested in the final verdict, a case summary is posted for you to see.

 How to Join eJury

-To join eJury, you must meet certain requirements and attest to your eligibility.
+To join eJury, you must meet certain requirements, answer some questions, and attest to your eligibility.
 Specifically …

-Even though it is a mock-jury, qualifications for service as an eJuror are very similar to the requirements of actual jurors in the United States.
+Even though it is a mock-jury, the jury questions for service as an eJuror are very similar to the requirements of actual jurors in the United States.